jwszolek/dbt-intro/README.md

 2. silver_users_cities_join.sql - Selects the name and user_id columns from the silver_cities_case table (aliased as cc) in the airbyte schema.
 Joins the silver_cities_case table with the bronze_users table (aliased as bu) in the airbyte schema, based on the condition that the user_id values in both tables match.

-3. silver_cities_limit.sql - {% set user_ids = (20, 2, 19) %}: This line declares a Jinja2 variable named user_ids and assigns a tuple containing three integers (20, 2, and 19) to it.
+3. silver_cities_limit.sql - `{% set user_ids = (20, 2, 19) %}`: This line declares a Jinja2 variable named user_ids and assigns a tuple containing three integers (20, 2, and 19) to it.
 Selects the id, name, and user_id columns from the table referenced by the silver_cities model (using {{ ref('silver_cities') }}).
 Filters the results by including only rows where the user_id value is in the tuple of user IDs defined earlier ((20, 2, 19)).
 Orders the result set by the id column in ascending order.

-4. silver_cities_case.sql -
+4. silver_cities_case.sql - `{% set names = ["Regina", "Brikama", "Freetown"] %}`: This line declares a Jinja2 variable named names and assigns a list containing three strings ("Regina", "Brikama", and "Freetown") to it.
+Selects the name and user_id columns from the table referenced by the silver_cities_limit model (using {{ ref('silver_cities_limit') }}).
+Uses a Jinja2 for loop ({% for name in names %}) to generate a series of CASE statements for each name in the names list.
+For each name in the list, it creates a new column named <name>_case, where <name> is replaced with the actual name in the list (e.g., Regina_case, Brikama_case, Freetown_case).

 NOTE: When you run this DBT model, it will create a new table (or replace an existing table) with the same name as the model, containing the result of the SQL query.